 Fannie Mae maintains an ongoing commitment to high standards of corporate conduct and compliance.
 Our board of directors annually reviews and approves our strategic plan and oversees management’s execution against the company’s strategic objectives.
 Fannie Mae’s vision is to be America’s most valued housing partner and to provide liquidity, access to credit and affordability in all U.S. housing markets at all times, while effectively managing risk.

-Soon after, FHFA reconstituted our board of directors, which owes its fiduciary obligations solely to FHFA as our conservator.
+On September 6, 2008, the Federal Housing Finance Agency (FHFA) became Fannie Mae’s conservator.
+It reconstituted our board of directors, which owes its fiduciary obligations solely to FHFA.
 FHFA set the size of the board at no less than nine directors and no more than 13.
 FHFA also directed the functions and authorities of the board.

-This governance structure enables us to continue to create housing opportunities for homebuyers and renters in all communities across the country, and to provide safety and soundness as we move forward with our partners to build a stronger, safer, more efficient housing system.
+This governance structure enables us to continue to create housing opportunities for homebuyers and renters in all communities across the country.
+It provides safety and soundness as we move forward with our business partners to build a stronger, safer, and more efficient housing system.

 Our Corporate Governance Guidelines identify, among other governance matters, roles and responsibilities of our board of directors and management team, the board’s size and composition, and the criteria for its members.
 Our bylaws provide more information about the corporation’s governance framework.
 Also, the Fannie Mae board committees support the board of directors’ oversight of Fannie Mae’s business supporting the housing industry.